arangodb/spring-boot-starter/demo/README.md

 ### Create an index

 Indexes allow fast access to documents, provided the indexed attribute(s) are used in a query.
-To make `findBySurname` queries faster, we can create an index on the `surname` field, adding the `@PersistentIndex` to the `Character` class:
+To make `findBySurname` queries faster, you can create an index on the `surname` field, adding the `@PersistentIndex` to the `Character` class:

 ```java